anisurrahmansagor/laravel-die-and-dump-in-raw-php-project/README.md

 View well formatted output of php's Variable, Array, Object etc.

 ## Installation
-  Just incude or require this file 'vendor/autoload.php' and call dd() or dump().
+  Just incude or require the 'vendor/autoload.php' file and then you can call dd() and dump() function.

 ### Examplecode